 The newest addition to the Cambridge Road selection.
 This well structured Pinot Noir from the 2012 vintage shows a lovely polarity between strength and delicacy.
 Beautifully perfumed nose with spice and floral tones followed by soft tannins with enough acidity to carry it through.

 This wine, Cambridge Road says, is their finest expression of Pinot Noir to date.They just love the finesse of the vintage.
 Lovely refreshing acidity, fine tannin definition and aromas that take you to the forest, hallmark this wine.
 This wine speaks of venison and juniper.
 Still just a baby, so enjoy over the next decade.

 They are lucky to have a small parcel of old Syrah vines at Cambridge Road.
 The wines continue to astound with their varietal definition and delicious natural balance.
 This is their smallest production of wine yet arguably making the highest impact for them around the world.

-This Pinot Noir has been hand-harvested end of March 2015.
-Approx. 10% whole bunch fermentation.
+This Pinot Noir has been hand-harvested, with approximately 10% whole bunch fermentation.
 9 Months maturation in French oak barrels before bottling.
 More a savoury than a fruity Pinot Noir.
 Approachable now but will cellar nicely for up to 10 years.